Planetary computing for data-driven environmental policy-making: Introduction

 \section{Introduction}

-There are simultaneous crises across the planet due to rising CO$_2$ emissions~\cite{tollefson_carbon_2022}, rapid biodiversity loss~\cite{tollefson_humans_2019}, and desertification~\cite{hu_northward_2022}.
-Assessing progress on these complex and interlocked issues requires a global view on the effectiveness of our adaptations and mitigations.
-To succeed in the coming decades, we need a wealth of new data about our natural environment that we rapidly process into accurate indicators, with sufficient trust in the resulting insights to make decisions that affect the lives of billions of people worldwide.

-The scale of the problem demands that we shift beyond depending solely on governmental policies.
-Tackling the climate and biodiversity emergencies now involves ecologists, climate scientists, executives, journalists, and politicians --- all assessing the current environmental state of the world and predicting the impact of changes.
-They aim to provide information to both policy makers and the public about assessment of ongoing conservation interventions.

-A global view on planetary health is possible due to the availability of remote sensing data from satellites in orbit~\cite{dubayah2020global}, drones flying over natural habitats~\cite{tang_drone_2015}, and networks of ground-based measurement equipment~\cite{burgess_harnessing_2010}.
-However, the \textit{systems} required to effectively ingest, clean, collate, process, explore, archive, and derive policy decisions from the raw data are presently not usable by non-CS-experts, not reliable enough for scientific and political decision making, and not widely and openly available to all interested parties.
-As the climate crisis deepens, the feedback loop between environmental hypotheses and resulting policy action is happening faster than ever, which makes it ripe for abuse from bad actors who derive misleading interpretations of observations.
+Policies designed to tackle rising CO$_2$ emissions~\cite{tollefson_carbon_2022}, rapid biodiversity loss~\cite{tollefson_humans_2019}, and desertification~\cite{hu_northward_2022} are becoming increasingly data-driven.
+For example, satellite and drone remote sensing~\cite{dubayah2020global, tang_drone_2015}, wireless, ground-based sensor measurements~\cite{burgess_harnessing_2010} and climate modelling~\cite{jakob_need_2023} all play important roles in modern climate research and policy formulation.
+Processing and analysing a diverse range of datasets using computational pipelines has allowed rapid progress within ecology~\cite{mutanga2019google}.
+However, the \textit{computer systems} required to effectively ingest, clean, collate, process, explore, archive, and derive policy decisions from the raw data are presently not usable by non-CS-experts, not reliable enough for scientific and political decision-making, and not widely and openly available to all interested parties across the globe.

-We believe that computer systems have a vital role to play in not only powering the processing and understanding of planetary data, but also building public trust in the resulting policy actions by enforcing standards of transparency, reproducibility, accountability and timeliness in the decision making.
-We first motivate this with scenarios we have gathered from scientists working on environmental science (\S\ref{s:motive}) and distill some common requirements (\S\ref{s:requirements}).
-We find that existing solutions only partially solve the systems problems (\S\ref{s:gap}), and so discuss directions towards a planetary computing platform that can be used non-CS-expert users (\S\ref{s:discuss}).
-Our aim is to grow a federated ecosystem that will span individual organisations, and also be survivable beyond any one entity controlling it in the longer term, and be sensitive to the necessity of access control from malicious actors (\S\ref{s:grow}).
+We thus make the case for {\em planetary computing}: the digital infrastructure required to handle the ingestion, transformation, analysis and publication of global data products for furthering environmental science.
+Planetary computing systems have a vital role to play in not only powering the distillation of insights about our world, but also in building public trust in the resulting policy actions by enforcing standards of transparency, reproducibility, accountability and timeliness in the decision-making process.